krasing/multilabel-ULMFiT/README.md

 Tested with fastai v1.028

-The notebook presents part of the calculations for a paper "Automated aviation occurrences categorization" submited to [ICMT 2019](http://www.icmt.cz/)
+The notebook presents part of the calculations for a paper "Automated aviation occurrences categorization" (https://ieeexplore.ieee.org/document/8870055) develped initially with an earlier version of fastai)